top of page

 Carl Jung said, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
 I’ve spent years unearthing what was unconscious.
 Calling it into the room.
 Facing it with as much love as I could muster.

 And I became an astrologer.
 I learned to read the sky.
 To see how The Gods speak through our lives.
 To take what I’ve learned in The Forest and offer it to others, as they begin their own descent.
-Not as a map.
-But as a hand.
-A light.
+So I can offer a hand as they make their way down the path and into their own dark.
 A reminder that they won’t be alone.

 And I’ve learned how to stand in the middle of the unknown without trying to escape it.
 No answers.
 No guarantees.
 Just presence.
 The more I've learned, the less I know.
 And I know I can stay in that place, in peace, and not need to find an answer.